 - Assessed need for new judgeships (Gov. Code, § 69614); and - Status of the conversion of subordinate judicial officer positions to judgeships (Gov. Code, § 69615).1

-Finally, this report provides a brief narrative describing work conducted since the last reporting period to improve the standards and measures of judicial administration.
+Finally, this report provides a brief narrative describing the Judicial Council-approved weighted caseload models, both judicial and staff, and how they relate to standards and measures of judicial administration.

 Quantitative Measures of Court Performance